ITformat/ImagesLoader/README.md

 <!--version-->

-[ImagesLoader](https://github.com/itformat/imagesloader/) is a modular money picker plugin for Bootstrap.
+[ImagesLoader](https://github.com/itformat/imagesloader/) is a modular images loader plugin for Bootstrap.

 ## Live Demo
 See live at https://www.format.it/demo/imagesloader